 MESH Gallery, 114-B W. Union St.,Morganton.
+Through Apr.
+8 - "Ironology," features an exhibition showcasing the work of Oak Hill Iron that includes both fine art and utilitarian wares.
 Ongoing - We feature local and regional artists, host poetry readings, wine tastings and other events.
 We strive to offer something for everyone, from the progressive & urban to the traditional, folk and rural.
 Hours: Mon.-Fri., 9am-5pm & Sat., 10am-4pm.
 Contact: 828/437-1957 or at (www.meshgallery.com).